doddo/tuvix/README.md

 # CREDITS

 * [Jason McIntosh](http://jmac.org/):  Most of the templates have been ported from [Plerds templates](https://github.com/jmacdotorg/plerd/tree/master/t/templates) which is originally written by Jason McIntosh.
-Thet have been re-written from .tt => .ep format but have otherwise been left intact so as to maintain the same look and feel as Pled does.
+They have been re-written from .tt => .ep format but have otherwise been left more or less intact so as to maintain the same look and feel as Pled does.